Mouse anti double-stranded RNA (K1)Catalog number: 10020500

 Purity: Gel electrophoretically pure IgG antibody.

 Concentration: Concentration after reconstitution: 1.00 mg/ml as determined by A280 nm (A280 nm = 1.47 corresponds to 1 mg/ml antibody).

 MAb K1 can be used for ELISA, dsRNA-immunoblotting, immuno-affinity-chromatography and in certain systems also for immunohistochemistry (see references).
+The optimum working dilution of the antibody for any specific application should be established by titration.
 Please note that nucleic acid separation prior to dsRNA-immunoblotting must be carried out by polyacrylamide gel electrophoresis, because the sensitivity of detection is considerably lower after blotting from agarose gels.
 Not for use for clinical purposes.
 For in vitro use only.